Edgar Oliver: Career

 Oliver first started performing in New York City at the Pyramid Club in the mid-1980s.
 Notable New York City productions include his roles in Edward II with Cliplight Theater and numerous productions at the Axis Theatre Company including A Glance at New York (which played at the Edinburgh Festival) and his autobiographical one-man show East 10th Street: Self Portrait With Empty House, which enjoyed an extended run with Axis.

 His film credits include the Independent Spirit Award-winning The Jimmy Show and the multiaward-winning Henry May Long.
 He appeared in the Jared Hess film Gentlemen Broncos and had the leading role as a Futurist performance artist in the comedy feature That's Beautiful Frank.
 He is also a frequent storyteller for The Moth radio program.

 Oliver has written at least a dozen plays, "including The Poetry Killers, The Ghost of Brooklyn, When She Had Blood Lust, The Master of Monstrosity, I Am A Coffin, My Green Hades and Chop Off Your Ear".
-These has often been produced at La MaMa ETC, most notably the 2000 production of his play The Drowning Pages starred Deborah Harry (of Blondie fame).
+These have often been produced at La MaMa ETC, most notably the 2000 production of his play The Drowning Pages starred Deborah Harry (of Blondie fame).

 Oliver has published two poetry collections: A Portrait of New York by a Wanderer There, Summer, and the novel The Man Who Loved Plants.
 His style has been characterized as "characterized as 19th Century romantic".

 Oliver has also gained cult fame appearing on the Science Channel series Oddities and was notable for his line "Is that a straitjacket?", which was featured in the show's promos.
 He hosts the spin-off show Odd Folks Home.

 On November 26, 2011, Third Man Records released a tricolor 45 RPM single of his "In The Park".
 Only 150 copies were produced.
 Fifty were sold at Third Man Records in Nashville, Tennessee, and fifty at Obscura in New York.
 Fifty copies were mailed at random out to those who ordered the unlimited black vinyl version.

 His show East 10th Street: Self Portrait With Empty House won a Fringe First Award in Edinburgh, Scotland, in 2009, competing against 750 shows.